-Where is the Scheme Being Trialled?
+Where and How Was the Scheme Trialled?

-The Primary Care Trust, however its apparent success means it could soon be rolled out across the country.
-The Primary Care Trust pays £185 for every person who enrols in the scheme, and all pay outs are covered by Weight Wins.
+The Primary Care Trust paid £185 for every person who enrolled in the scheme, and all pay outs were covered by Weight Wins.

-Similar trials have already been carried out in the USA.
-The Journal of the American Medical Association carried out a 16-week trial to see whether those who were motivated by a financial incentive were more likely to lose the weight.
+Similar trials have been carried out in the USA.
+One study, published in The Journal of the American Medical Association, carried out a 16-week trial to see whether those who were motivated by a financial incentive were more likely to lose the weight.

 "Like all weight loss approaches, there will be a subset for whom this works well, but not for all or even the majority.
-Furthermore, we have to question whether people would be making the mindset changes required for long-term weight management or if they are just focusing on short-term rewards.’
+Furthermore, we have to question whether people would be making the mindset changes required for long-term weight management or if they are just focusing on short-term rewards."

 Fast Food vs. Financial Reward

 Critics say this runs contrary to bids to tackle the ever rising presence of obesity and obesity-related diseases in the UK.
 Furthermore, fast food is full of fat and salt, and something that healthy slimmers tend to avoid.

 But whilst photos appear of a woman on a drip ordering at a fast food counter in Cambridge’s Addenbrookes Hospital, the National Obesity Forum suggest that the message seems to be that the NHS is “effectively endorsing” fast food, not weight loss.